-Per direction of NYSDEC/NYSDOH, a vapor intrusion (VI) study was required in the new Durham facilities at the Former Norton/Nashua site (see Figure 5-1).
+Per direction of NYSDEC/NYSDOH, a vapor intrusion (VI) study was conducted at the new Durham facilities at the Former Norton/Nashua site (see Figure 5-1).
 Access was received from the current facility owner (Stone) and Durham to install and sample two sub-slab vapor monitoring points (VMPs) and conduct a concurrent indoor and outdoor ambient air sampling event.
-Sub-slab vapor and ambient air samples were collected in March 2015 and results were presented in the Durham School Services Vapor Intrusion (VI) Sampling Report dated April 2015.
+Sub-slab vapor and ambient air samples were collected in March 2015 and results were presented in the April 2015 Durham School Services Vapor Intrusion (VI) Sampling Report.

 The NYSDEC/NYSDOH have requested that Saint-Gobain conduct a supplemental VI sampling event concurrent with the proposed ISCO pilot testing (see Section 4.0).
 The supplemental VI sampling event will utilize the existing Durham sub-slab VMPs.
-Sampling procedures for the supplemental VI sampling event, which except for minor modifications will be the same as those used during the March 2015 event (see the April 2015 Durham School Services Vapor Intrusion (VI) Sampling Report), are summarized below.
+Sampling procedures for the supplemental VI sampling event, which except for minor modifications will be the same as those used during the March 2015 event (see the April 2015 Durham School Services Vapor Intrusion [VI] Sampling Report), are summarized below.
+The sub-slab soil vapor permanent VMP seals will be inspected to ensure that indoor air infiltration is not occurring.